Who regulates the quarry operation?

 What is the quarry approved to do?

-The quarry is approved to undertake operations set out in the approved combined Mine Operations Plan and Program for Environmental Protection and Rehabilitation (the Program) MOP/PEPR2015/005.
+Under the Mining Act 1971, the quarry is approved to undertake operations set out in the approved combined Mine Operations Plan and Program for Environmental Protection and Rehabilitation (the Program) MOP/PEPR2015/005.
 The Program describes the operations that will be undertaken, sets out the environmental outcomes and measurement criteria that must be achieved, and the control strategies that will be implemented to ensure achievement of environmental outcomes.

 How is dust managed on the site?

 The quarry must comply with the air quality outcomes in MOP/PEPR2015/005 and the Environmental Protection (Air Quality) Policy 2016.
-The quarry manages its dust impacts through its Dust Management Plan and Trigger Action Response Plan (TARP) which includes:
+The quarry manages its dust impacts through its Dust Management Plan (DMP) and Trigger Action Response Plan (TARP) which includes:

 • using commercially available soil binding compounds